- Can I pass my CA Final Exams while working a full-time job?

 CA Final 2nd attempt – Cleared CA Final Group 1

-Around April’12, my wife requested me to appear for CA Final exams again.
-I was reluctant to citing hectic office work, travel, and daughter growing up.
+Around April’12, my wife requested I appear for CA Final exams again.
+I was reluctant to cite hectic office work, travel, and my daughter growing up.

-On her insistence, I filled the exams forms for CA Final in Nov’12.
+On her insistence, I filled out the exam forms for CA Final in Nov’12.

 Then started a very tough regime of juggling work, family, and studies.
 I always knew that managing studies for CA Final with full-time work will be nearly impossible.
 But I knew to achieve this, I had to do something impossible.